 Taking the lid and the diffuser out of the teapot, this is so that you can get a good clean in the teapot itself.

 Swishing the boiling water around enables water to come into contact with every area of the pot.
 If you were to leave it at the bottom simply, then only the lower portion of the pot would become disinfected.

 Can you ever have too many teapots?
-This blue floral cast iron teapot is gorgeous.
+This blue floral cast iron teapot from Amazon is gorgeous.

 Pour the water out and wait for the pot to cool.
 Much of the water will evaporate from the heat of the pot.
 Dry any remaining moisture thoroughly.
 Switch to a dry towel if necessary to ensure that you get every last bit of moisture.

 Turning the teapot upside down is important here.
 If there is any extra water inside of the pot, then you will begin to see little rust stains develop inside of the pot, putting it upside down ensures that you get every last bit of water outside of the pot.

 These commercial grade dish towels from Amazon will dry your teapot quite nicely.

 Of course, the cleaning is not complete until you clean the diffuser out.
 Without this step, you will get build-up in the strainer.
 If you have gunk stick in the diffuser, you will not get an optimal brew.